cgreysongaito/BacteriophageReservoir/README.md

 * figs &ndash; empty folder for figures to be placed (created in bacteriophage_figures.jl)
 * scripts
     * packages.jl &ndash; list of packages required (file used in other scripts)
+    * bacteriophage_commoncode.jl &ndash; code that is needed across all other scripts
+    * bacteriophage_stability.jl &ndash; code to calculate gut function stability
+    * bacteriophage_supportinginformation.jl &ndash; code to set up the data needed in the figures of the supporting information
+    * bacteriophage _symbolicanalysis.jl &ndash; code to calculate equilibria and eigenvalues
+    * bacteriophage_figures.jl &ndash; code to produce all figures
 * .gitignore &ndash; file containing files and folders that git should ignore
 * LICENSE.txt &ndash; CC by 4.0 License for this repository
 * README.md &ndash; this file